apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 In the above configuration, you declared two invocations to the `protoc` compiler.
 The first invocation is generating Swift types for the `Foo.proto` file with `internal` visibility.
 The second invocation is generating Swift types for the `Bar.proto` file with the `public` visibility.
+Furthermore, the second invocation is using the `pathToUnderscores` file naming option.
+This option can be used to solve problems where a single target contains two or more proto files with the same name.

 ### Defining the path to the protoc binary